notthetup/blog/_posts/2014-06-13-reducing-background-noise.md

 	<source src="../audio/2014/06/orig.wav" type="audio/wav">
 </audio>

-_All the recordings here are normalized to 0dBFS for the entire recording_
+_All the recordings here are 44.1/16 WAV files, normalized to 0dBFS for the entire recording_

 A quick look at the spectrum in [Audacity](http://audacity.sourceforge.net/) showed a ton of noise at low frequencies (less than 100Hz range)